 With Meet, any participant can start presenting their screen without permission from the current presenter.
 This is a pro in terms of convenience, but a con in terms of control.

-Update: On October 31, 2017 Google announced The meeting room, which is a set of four hardware components that simplifies the setup and management of meetings.
+Google offers the meeting room, which is a set of four hardware components that simplifies the setup and management of meetings.

 Hangouts Meet vs GoToMeeting: Cons

 In Meet, the default camera mode for participants is on.
 With GoToMeeting, the default camera mode is off.
 For setting up a meeting with participants outside of one’s organization, a “camera off” default is preferable.

 With Meet, every participant must be individually admitted to the meeting.
 With GoToMeeting, participants can pop into a meeting at will.

 Unlike with GoToMeeting Pro, there is no way to live annotate a screen.
 A presenter cannot give another participant keyboard and mouse control on the presenter’s screen.

 Hangouts Meet does not yet support Firefox or Safari browsers.
 Google has announced that Firefox support will be available in May 2018.